Run Windows 7 on Android

 NOTE: AFTER TESTING THIS MYSELF SETTING THE RAM OVER 700-800 MB CAUSED BOCHES TO CRASH, DO TRY A HIGHER NUMBER ON YOUR DEVICE IF YOU CAN BUT IF IT CRASHES THEN PLEASE REVERT TO 700MB OR 800MB TO WORK.

 Next plug in your Android phone/tablet to your computer via micro usb cable (Windows users will require a driver which should auto-install or require downloading from the OEM’s website)

-Now locate your internal storage and copy the SDL folder and boches apk to the root of your internal storage (not in any folders)
+Now locate your internal storage and copy the SDL folder to the root of your internal storage (not in any folders)

 NOTE: IT IS IMPORTANT TO USE INTERNAL STORAGE NOT EXTERNAL OR ELSE IT WON’T WORK

 Once copied safely remove your phone or tablet from your PC and proceed with the next steps to run windows 7 on android.

 You may also like: How to install kali linux on android